 - Creamy Potato Leek Soup with Bacon (dairy-free)

-You can use bone broth in so many more ways than just as a standard broth replacement in recipes.
-Here are some ideas:
+I can also use bone broth in so many more ways than just as a standard broth replacement.
+I can:

-- Sip bone broth warm in a mug to replace morning coffee or an afternoon cup of tea
+- Sip bone broth warm in a mug (to replace my morning coffee or tea)

 - Make a homemade gravy using bone broth

-- Use bone broth in place of water to cook rice, quinoa, or any pasta or grain
+- Use bone broth in place of water to cook rice, quinoa, pasta, or grain

 - Add it to a smoothie for a nutrition boost